Every job seeker knows of the tricks that hiring managers play. Much of this comes in tricky questions that can be hard to answer on the spot.

 After the first part of the question and what it is, that makes you stand out; you need to make this as the key section of the “What can you bring to the company,” question.

 You have unique skills, yet the employer wants to see how you can use these for their benefit.
-Any person can list skills as part of their job search, yet understanding wherein the company they can use them is very different.
+Any person can list skills as part of their job search, yet understanding where they can use them is very different.

 If you possess excellent problem-solving skills, you can expand on this and explain which particular part of the company or team, these skills can benefit.